 Advanced Medical Imaging Technology Direct Admission

-A Direct Admissions program is available for UC's Advanced Medical Imaging Technology program that gives students early acceptance into their clinical years.
+A Direct Admissions program is available for UC's Advanced Medical Imaging Technology program that gives students early admission into their clinical years.

 The campus-based bachelor's degree in Advanced Medical Imaging Technology (AMIT) at the University of Cincinnati includes courses that will fulfill general education requirements and additional coursework in the areas of anatomy, physiology, physics, chemistry, algebra, trigonometry, and pathophysiology in the fist two years.
 The final two years for the AMIT major are two professional curriculum years of study and clinical experience, which includes specialized course work in the fields of Nuclear Medicine Technology (NMT) and Magnetic Resonance Imaging (MRI) and hospital rotation placements.